 Member of the APS College of Community Psychologists

-The cost of a 50-minute consultation with Ridhima is $185.00 (appointments after 5pm are $200.00), which is payable at the end of the session by cash, EFTPOS, or credit card.
+Ridhima works Tuesdays to Fridays.
+The cost of a 50-minute consultation with Ridhima is $195.00 (appointments from 5pm are $210.00).
 If referred by a G.P. along with a Mental Health Care Plan, or by a psychiatrist, you will receive a rebate of $88.25 per session via Medicare.
-This will be processed at the end of each session.
-Up to 10 Medicare-rebated sessions can be claimed per calendar year.
-Alternatively, you may wish to claim the consultation fee under private health cover, WorkCover, or TAC, if these options are available to you.
+Up to 20 Medicare-rebated sessions can be claimed per calendar year.
+Alternatively, you may wish to claim the consultation fee under private health cover, NDIS, WorkCover, or TAC, if these options are available to you.